Center for Viticultural Sciences

 This initiative promotes the placement of name signs and Florida Heritage Landmark recognition for communities that have existed for over 200 years and yet have not been officially recognized or identified for their contributions to Leon County and the State of Florida.
 These communities include Barrow Hill, Rock Hill, Clifford Hill, Union Branch, St. Pete, Blocker, Coon Bottom and others.
 Preserving the history of these communities will increase public awareness of the rich cultural heritage of north east Leon County and enhance the enjoyment of historic sites in Florida by its citizens and tourists.
 Overtime this initiative will also promote sustainable tourism.

-The goal of this initiative is to increase understanding and utilization of estate planning for rural African-American land owners in north Florida communities to prevent land loss and promote land transfer.
+The goal of this initiative is to increase understanding and utilization of estate planning for rural African-American land owners and other socially diadvantaged farmers and ranchers in north Florida communities to prevent land loss and promote land transfer.
 Land ownership is a vital asset to all communities.
 However land ownership by African-Americans has declined rapidly.
 In 1910 land ownership by African Americans was at its highest 16-19 million acres, according to the Census of Agriculture.
 By 2002, landownership by African-Americans had decreased by 90% to 1.6 million acres.
 (Gilbert, J., 2002).
 In an U.S...
 Senate-commissioned study conducted by the Emergency Land Fund in the early 1980s, it was found that approximately 80% of African-American rural landowners did not have an estate plan.
 Common legal contributors to land loss include:

 - Lack of Estate Planning